Skip to content

 • FAP (Flatter Add Plus): flattening the base curve creates more minus tear lens power, so you add plus to the ordered lens power to keep the net result the same.

-When corneal toricity is higher, a spherical base curve can become unstable and the tear lens may not provide adequate optical correction.
-Toric RGP designs distribute cylinder between the back and front surfaces to improve alignment and vision.
+When corneal toricity exceeds what a spherical tear lens can neutralize, toric RGP designs distribute cylinder between the back and front surfaces to improve alignment and vision.
+Labs commonly describe bitoric lenses using two categories:

-• Front surface toric: useful when the cornea is relatively spherical but refractive cylinder is present.
-Cylinder is placed on the front surface and must be stabilized to maintain axis.
+• Front surface toric (on a spherical base): useful when the cornea is relatively spherical but refractive cylinder is present.
+Cylinder is placed on the front surface and must be stabilized with prism ballast or truncation to maintain axis.

-When you are reconciling K readings, base curve options, and tear lens changes, the Radius to Diopter Converter is a helpful companion tool.
+When you are reconciling K readings, base curve options, and tear lens changes across units, the Radius to Diopter Converter is a helpful companion tool.

 Suggested workflow for using this calculator